evoluteur/evolutility-ui-react/README.md

 ### Sample model

-The following example is a graphic novels collection app.
-The classic To-Do app is [also included](https://github.com/evoluteur/evolutility-ui-react/blob/master/models/todo.js) in the demo.
+The following example is the model for a simple graphic novels inventory app.

 ```javascript
 module.exports = {